lorensen/VTKExamples/src/Instructions/ForAdministrators.md

 The VTKExamples are stored in a [git repository](https://github.com/lorensen/VTKExamples.git) hosted at [github.com](http://www.github.com/).
 The repository contains several types of files.

-All example source code, descriptions, test data and test baselines are stored in the *src/* tree.
+All example source code, descriptions, test data, and test baselines are stored in the *src/* tree.

 ## VTKExamples Repository